sy-shi/Gym_RL/README.md

 env.close()
 ```

-The below lines show core functions of a gym environment and how gym environments work in RL:
+The lines below show core functions of a Gym environment and how Gym environments work in RL:

 ```python
 # start an environment